 Myths about eating disorders you need to stop believing right now

 Eating disorders are about how you look

 Eating disorders and their line of development are incredibly complex, like a dance between a sea of biological, sociological, and psychological factors.
-It might start as a way to change how you look, but it’s the sum of what your appearance, food, and weight mean to you and what your eating disorder is "doing for you".
-A lot of times, eating disorders can be a way of coping with the world or a reaction to it.
-When you’re keeping your mind occupied with food and exercise rituals, the rest of your life ceases to matter.
+Disordered eating might start as a way to change how you look, but it’s the sum of what your appearance, food, and weight mean to you and what your eating disorder is "doing for you".

 Eating disorders don’t discriminate on the basis of age or sex.
 As a result of perpetuating this misbelief, eating disorders in males remain underdiagnosed, undertreated, and misunderstood.
-Stigma also surrounds older adults, with the assumption that eating disorders don't develop at that age.
+Stigma also surrounds older adults suffering from eating disorders, with the assumption that eating disorders just don't develop at that age.
 Yet, 13.5 percent of women over 50 have an eating disorder.